gate6/rc-unified-crm-extension/docs/configuration.md

 ### Click-to-dial inject delay

+CRMs known to need this parameter set are:

+* Pipedrive - if you find click-to-dial dialog not showing

 The embedded phone/dialer from the Unified CRM extension is injected into the CRM via a mechanism that some web servers will reject.
 This is circumvented by delaying the loading of the CTI by a couple of seconds.
 This config parameter controls this delay.

 *This should only be used in rare circumstances.*

-CRMs known to need this parameter set are:

-*

 ### Auto-log countdown timer